clubdeck/clubdeck.github.io/index.md

 1. reboot your computer
 2. clear your cache (via the Help! menu at the top)
 3. switch VPN if applicable
+4. Download [Wrap by Cloudflare](https://1.1.1.1/) to make sure your dns resolver is compatible with Clubhouse - [google search if direct link doesn't work](https://www.google.com/search?q=wrap+cloudflare)

 If you are having display issues on Windows, you most probably need to update your drivers.